DdOtzen/micropython/docs/esp32/general.rst

 * I2S: 2
 * ADC: 12-bit SAR ADC up to 18 channels
 * DAC: 2 8-bit DACs
+* PCNT: up to 8 channels
+* PWM: up to 16 channels
+* MCPWM: up to 2 channels
 * RMT: 8 channels allowing accurate pulse transmit/receive
 * Programming: using BootROM bootloader from UART - due to external FlashROM and always-available BootROM bootloader, the ESP32 is not brickable